-Robert F. Kennedy High School has identified the following needs for the 2021-2022 school year:
+Robert F. Kennedy High School has identified the following needs for the 2022-2023 school year:

-In the 2020 parent/student survey, 100% of students and 97% parents agreed students have access to a broad course of study.
-The 2020 dual enrollment credit attainment is 49%.
-The 2020 CCI is 67.8% 'High' status on the California Dashboard.
+In the fall 2022 parent/student survey, 100% of students and 97% parents agreed students have access to a broad course of study.
+The 2021 dual enrollment credit attainment is 32%.
+The 2020 CCI is 73.6% 'High' status on the California Dashboard.

-- ·Maintain 100% of students with access to a broad course of study. - ·Maintain 100% of students with access to and enrollment in programs and services provided to unduplicated pupils - ·Maintain 100% of students with access to and enrollment in programs and services provided to students with exceptional needs - ·Maintain AP passing rates in World Language.
-In 2020, the College Board AP Passing World language of all pupils is 89%. - ·Continue to improve pupil outcomes in Dataquest Physical Fitness Test - ·Continue to achieve top rankings in Visual and Performing Arts in County and State competitions.
-In 2019, Performing Arts earned 1st place in band and color guard competitions and color guard received superior ratings.
+- ·Maintain 99.94% of students with access to a broad course of study. - ·Maintain 100% of students with access to and enrollment in programs and services provided to unduplicated pupils - ·Maintain 100% of students with access to and enrollment in programs and services provided to students with exceptional needs - Improve AP passing rates in World Language.
+In 2020-21, the College Board AP Passing World language of all pupils is 19%. - ·Continue to improve pupil outcomes in Dataquest Physical Fitness Test - ·Continue to achieve top rankings in Visual and Performing Arts in County and State competitions.
+In 2021-22, Performing Arts earned 1st place in band and color guard competitions, 4th and 2nd in State championships, and color guard received superior ratings.